joffrey-bion/krossbow/docs/migration-guides.md

 module called `krossbow-stomp-kxserialization-json`.
 This new module now transitively brings `kotlinx-serialization-json` so you don't need to depend on that one explicitly.

+### Built-in web socket clients and default `StompClient` constructor moved to their own module

+Up to (and including) version 3.x of Krossbow, the built-in web socket clients for the supported platforms were part of the `krossbow-websocket-core` module.
+This module provided a `WebSocketClient.Companion.default()` factory function to provide the built-in web socket implementation of the current platform.
+Likewise, the `krossbow-stomp-core` module provided a `StompClient` constructor that used the "default" built-in web socket implementation for the current platform.

+This approach limited the targets supported by those 2 core modules, even though all of their functionality was target-agnostic.
+In order to support all Kotlin platforms in pure Kotlin modules, the built-in websocket implementations and no-arg `StompClient` constructor had to be moved to separate modules.

+Breaking dependency changes, in short:

+* if you used the `StompClient()` constructor without WS client argument (using the default value), simply declare a dependency on `krossbow-stomp-default` instead of `krossbow-stomp-core`, or in addition to another STOMP artifact.
+* if you used `WebSocketClient.default()` from `krossbow-websocket-core`, or any of the built-in clients directly, simply change your dependency to `krossbow-websocket-builtin` instead

+If you used other web socket implementations than the built-in ones, you don't have to change anything to your dependencies.

 ## From 2.x to 3.x

 ### Use Durations instead of millis